Need expert help?

 Vietnam has had a tumultuous background, with many different governments from imperial Chinese rule, to independent dynasties, to French Colonial rule then the brutality of the Vietnamese War until 1975 decided the victory of communist governance.
 Yet, Vietnam has really transformed into the ultimate destination.
 It has the best of both worlds with a relaxing lush countryside and dynamic cities to rival anywhere else in the world.

-Boats in harbor, Danang, Vietnam, photo courtesy Loi Nguyen Duc on Flickr.
+Fishing boats in the harbor, Danang, Vietnam, photo courtesy Michael Cottam.

 Weather in Vietnam